Akshai/navigation-rl/README.md

 We use [Double DQN technique](https://arxiv.org/abs/1509.06461) to train the agent.

+# Environment details

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+#### *State and action space*:

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+        0 - Move forward
+        1 - Move backward
+        2 - Turn left
+        3 - Turn right

 # Environment Setup

 We utilize [Unity Machine Learning Agents](https://github.com/Unity-Technologies/ml-agents) plugin to interact with the environment.